python-elective-kea/spring2023/docs/_sources/ses12.rst.txt

 The assignment and the handin folder can be found on ´Fronter <>´_

-The assignment can be done from home.
+The assignment is online and can be done from home.